aman431/Python_Program/README.md

 5) Count a Character by using File

 ## Motive
-I this i want to be an explore each side of Python
+In this i want to be an explore each side of Python